shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

    ![](../media/lab-06/image13.png)

    This is the default model the Lakehouse creates.
 However, there are some limitations with the default model (like ability to format measures, etc).
 Also, we need only a subset of the tables in our model.
 So we will create a new semantic model.

-3. From the menu**,** on the top right **select the arrow next to SQL analytics endpoint**.
+3. From the menu, on the top right select the arrow next to **SQL analytics endpoint**.

 4. Select **Lakehouse** to be navigated to the Lakehouse view.

    ![](../media/lab-06/image14.png)

-5. From the menu select **Reporting -New semantic model.**
+5. From the menu select **Reporting -> New semantic model.**

 6. New semantic model dialog opens.
 Enter **sm_FAIAD** as the Direct Lake semantic model name.